When the Teens Want to go Home

 About Melissa

-A family passionate about slow travel and exploring the world with our three children.
+A family passionate about slow travel and exploring the world with our four children.
 We share our experiences, tips, and insights to help other families create their own travel adventures.

 You might also like